marijana82/poke-berry-final-project/README.md

 Poke Berry App is a simple application built in `React`, the library for web and native user interfaces.

 ### **PokeAPI documentation**
-This application is using The RESTful Pokemon API.
+This application is using `The RESTful Pokemon API`.
 RESTful APIs are the most commonly used APIs that use HTTP protocol to create, read, update and delete data (CRUD).

 >[!NOTE]